MFG Lite - System DB and Login Implementation

 Special Rules

-• System Tools module should ALWAYS be visible.
+• System Tools should always be visible.

-• Settings module should ALWAYS be visible.
+• Settings should always be visible.

 Example